9812u49823juhre/Great/Open-Source-Plugin-Tutorial.md

 DuckDuckGo plugins react to search queries and provide [useful](https://duckduckgo.com/?q=%40duckduckgo) [instant](https://duckduckgo.com/?q=roman+xvi) [answers](https://duckduckgo.com/?q=private+ips) above traditional links.

+This tutorial will explain:

+* Why DuckDuckGo has open source plugins and why you may want to create them.

+* What are the different types of DuckDuckGo plugins.

+* How a DuckDuckGo plugin works line by line.

+* Step by step instructions on creating, testing and suggesting new plugins.

-### Overview
+### Why plugins?

-We think that (relevant) instant answers provide for a much better search experience, and so we'd love to show them for as many queries as possible.
+Quite simply, we think that (relevant) instant answers provide for a much better search experience.
+As such, we'd love to show them for as many queries as possible.

+We're not experts in every subject, e.g. bioinformatics, and don't have the resources to develop plugins for niche search areas, e.g. lego parts.
+However, we think there could be great instant answers in those areas and thousands of others!

+That's where you come in.
+You may be an expert or know an expert in a certain search area.
+If so, you're in a great position to help develop a plugin for that area.
+We also have an ever-increasing list of [plugin suggestions](http://duckduckgo.uservoice.com) from our user base.

-We hope that you will consider helping to make some.
+In any case, We hope that you will consider helping to make some DuckDuckGo plugins.
 Here's why you might want to:

 * Improve search results in areas you personally search and care about, e.g. [programming documentation](https://duckduckgo.com/?q=perl+split), [gaming](https://duckduckgo.com/?q=roll+3d12+%2B+4) or [entertainment](https://duckduckgo.com/?q=xkcd).
 * Increase usage of your own projects, e.g. [APIs](https://duckduckgo.com/?q=cost+of+living+nyc+philadelphia).
-* Learn something new, e.g. Perl or JavaScript.
+* Learn something new, e.g. more Perl or JavaScript.
 * See your code live on a [growing](https://duckduckgo.com/traffic.html) search engine!

 ### Plugin types